andyl/phoenix_live_editable/README.md

 # Phoenix.LiveEditable

-In-place editing for Phoenix Live View.
+LiveView Components for in-place editing.
 LiveEditable provides in-line helpers that you can drop into your LiveView (HEEX) templates.

 Example HEEX tag: